jonbeebe.net in 2024 and beyond

 • Added a reading list page to share the books that I’ve read and recommend to others.

-• The last 10 recent (non-link) posts and a listing of all the tags in the sidebar.
+• The last 10 recent (non-link) 5 most recent posts, links, and a listing of all the tags in the sidebar.

 • A rubber duck that sits at the top.